 Retention emails are great for reaching out to people who are on the fence about continuing your product, and you can use this as an opportunity to let them know what they’re missing out on.

-Auto messages are a great way to automate your customer lifecycle emails and give your users a great user experience from the day they sign up for your product.
+Behavioral emails are a great way to automate your customer lifecycle emails and give your users a great user experience from the day they sign up for your product.